Tools4everBV/HelloID-Conn-Prov-Target-Topicus-Somtoday-ConnectAPI-Employee-readme/README.md

 ## Remarks
 ### Supplier credentials
-As implementer, you need your own set of credentials before you can implement this connector.
+As an implementer, you need your own set of credentials before you can implement this connector.
 Therefore you need to sign a contract with the supplier.

 ### Organizations (_setting.currentSchoolName)
-A School (also knows as an 'organization' within Somtoday) might have multiple departments (or vestigingen).
-Accounts are correlated based on the value of the '_setting.currentSchoolName' in the fieldMapping.
+A School (also known as an 'organization' within Somtoday) might have multiple departments (or vestigingen).
+Accounts are correlated based on the '_setting.currentSchoolName' value in the fieldMapping.

-### Create.ps1 only correlate
+### Create.ps1 correlate
-The create.ps1 does not create accounts but merely correlates a HelloID person with an employee in Somtoday.
+The create.ps1 does create employees but only accounts for the employees; So managing the employee is not in the scope of this connector.
+When an employee does not exist the connector throws an error.

 ### HR target Source
 Since this connector is often used with the Somtoday Source connector, the current version uses the employee's UUID -with a custom property- to correlate the account in Somtoday.
 However, the connector can be used with other source systems.
 To achieve this, you should add a field in the field mapping and use it as the correlation key or value.
 This should be an existing property in Somtoday.
 For example, `externnummer` or `medewerkernummer`.

 ### Employee vs Account
 The connector manages the accounts of employees in Somtoday.
 Therefore, it does not create or update employee records but only creates accounts for existing employees.
-The Update action also creates an account if one does not already exist.

 ### Change School
 Currently, it is not supported in the connector for a Somtoday employee to switch between schools.
 If this is a common situation, it can be implemented, but it requires some modifications to the code.
 For example, the AccountReference needs to be updated when a school change occurs.
 If this happens only occasionally, you could remove the account from HelloID and re-run the creation script.